bee-queue/bee-queue/examples/docker/issue-189/README.md

 * client.js -- code for the client, the interesting stuff
 * config.js -- some parameters
 * docker-compose.yml -- declarative specification for the Docker containers
+* go.sh -- script to copy bee-queue package files for Docker and then use docker-compose to build and run
 * worker.js -- code for the workers